PanKarfa/mola/docs/source/ros2api.rst

   uses the IMU to estimate the pitch and roll angles of the robot, and then initializes the localization system with that information **assuming sensor is roughly stationary at startup**.
-  This is useful for systems that are not perfectly level, such as hand-held devices, drones, etc.
+  This is useful for systems that are not perfectly level, such as hand-held devices, drones, etc. since it will remove the apparent tilt of the ground plane.